School: Milken Institute School of Public Health

 Mark Edberg, Ph.D., M.A.
-Associate Professor, Department of Prevention and Community Health, with secondary appointments in the Department of Anthropology and Elliott School of International Affairs.
+Professor, Department of Prevention and Community Health, with secondary appointments in the Department of Anthropology and Elliott School of International Affairs.

 Dr. Edberg is currently principal investigator (PI) for two research grants from the National Institute on Minority Health and Health Disparities (NIMHD, an NIH institute): Development, implementation and evaluation of a novel youth firearms violence prevention effort in collaboration with a community in Ward 8 of the District of Columbia, and a qualitative-to-quantitative effort to develop an instrument measuring indigenous historical trauma and its potential effects on health disparities among American Indian/Alaska Native communities.
 The latter project is a collaboration with the Eastern Band of Cherokee Indians and Western Carolina University.
 He also directs the Avance Center for the Advancement of Immigrant/Refugee Health (Avance Center), an exploratory research center on health disparities that has received funding from NIMHD, the Centers for Disease Control and Prevention (CDC), and the National Heart, Lung and Blood Institute (NHLBI) for research efforts focusing on the co-occurrence of substance abuse, youth violence, the prevention of obesity, and most recently on community engagement approaches to address COVID-19 disparities – all in collaboration with DC metro area Latino immigrant communities.
 He is also founder and director of the Center on Social Well-Being and Development (CSWD), under which there is currently a contract for social/behavior change communications services with the World Food Program (WFP) and a history of projects with UNICEF in Belize, Ghana, Indonesia, South Africa, and Jamaica, as well as research on transnational social determinants of health affecting recent Latino immigrants.